|MEETING PLACE:||Calaveras Big Trees State Park, 1170 CA-4, Arnold, CA 95223|

 Meet at Calaveras Big Trees State Park at 9:00 AM.
 Please be prompt and dressed for the river.
 Look for the OARS guides/vehicles in the parking area.
 (Turn right immediately after the Park Tollbooth; then take the first left into the main parking area.)
 We will board the van for the 20-minute ride to our put-in at Sourgrass.
 Once at the river, the guides will deliver an orientation and safety talk and fit you with your safety gear.
 Then, we’re off!

-Beginner’s Luck gives us a good warm-up, followed in quick succession by The Claw and Convulsion.
+Beginner’s Luck gives us a good warm-up, followed in quick succession by Body Slam and Convulsion.
 With an average gradient of 70 feet per mile, the rapids are intense!

 Come lunchtime, we will pull over to a beach for a delicious picnic.
 Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and breads, or perhaps a tasty taco salad for roll-your-own burritos.
 Lunch is always accompanied by fruit, cookies, cold water and lemonade.